jekyll/jekyll/docs/_posts/2017-10-21-jekyll-3-6-2-released.markdown

-As it's been nine years this week that Tom Preston-Werner started this project, I also wanna seize this opportunity to thank [all of the 732 contributors](https://github.com/jekyll/jekyll/graphs/contributors) who helped make it possible for Jekyll to power millions of  around the world today.
+As it's been nine years this week that Tom Preston-Werner started this project, I also wanna seize this opportunity to thank [all of the 732 contributors](https://github.com/jekyll/jekyll/graphs/contributors) who helped make it possible for Jekyll to power millions of websites around the world today.

 Happy Birthday Jekyll! 🎂